dillbyrne/random-agent-spoofer/README.md

 # Random Agent Spoofer #

-RAS is a firefox addon which allows the use of various user agents, which it can automatically switch to at random after a chosen period of time has expired.
+RAS is a firefox addon which allows the use of various browser profiles, which it can automatically switch to at random after a chosen period of time has expired.

 It also supports other privacy enhancing options